jpwalker625/jpwalker625.github.io/about.md

 I like working with my hands - making things, home improvement, gardening, etc.

-Outwardly, I'm very practical, logical, and orderly.
-Perhaps, even shallow.
-Internally, I'm rather cerebral.
-I love philosophy and thinking about abstract ideas.
+I'm rather cerebral.
+I love philosophy, abstract ideas, the psyche.
+Though I may not seem like it as I'm very practical, logical, and orderly in my day-to-day life.

 I am not religious, but I resonate with the teachings of Buddhism

 Above all, I seek a balanced, peaceful life.

+**Things I love:**

+**Things I'm not so fond of:**

 Some of my favorite sayings:
 * Everything in moderation, including moderation.